milanambiar/milanambiar.github.io/about.md

 BA in Applied Mathematics with a minor in Computer Science

-# Work and Project work Experience
+# Work and Project Work Experience

 ### EnergySage, Jun-Aug 2016